GoogleChrome/web.dev/src/site/content/en/blog/tokopedia/index.md

 date: 2020-10-13
 hero: image/admin/MaUpfoZXyw4uhTEBLuV1.png
 thumbnail: image/admin/SI5jNv7NqnjkfIIXyZOa.png
-alt: An illustration of e-commerce icons next to the text "Scale on web"
+alt: An illustration of e-commerce icons next to the text 'Scale on web'
 description: >
   Creating a web performance dashboard and optimizing JavaScript, resources, and the homepage to achieve business success.